ZAZ Tavria: ZAZ-1102 Tavria

 In the 1970s, several experimental models of hatchback and two-door sedan were created in the USSR.

 ZAZ-1102 Tavria, a 3-door hatchback released in 1987, was the first model of the range.
-It features independent MacPherson struts suspension at the front and a twist-beam rear suspension.
+It features independent MacPherson strut suspension at the front and a twist-beam rear suspension.
 The water-cooled MeMZ-245 I4 engine was a major shift forward from the air-cooled V4 used in former models.

 The 1102 acquired the Tavria name in 1989.
 It was chosen in an internal factory contest and resembles Tauric, the ancient Greek name of Crimea.

 ZAZ-1102 "Tavria" became the basis for a whole line of cars, which are both directly modifications of the base model (more than 40 different variants), and independent models on its platform, such as: "five-door liftback" ZAZ-1103 "Slavuta", "Five-door station wagon" ZAZ-1105 "Dana" and commercial pickup truck ZAZ-11055 "Pick-Up".